These could become the most affordable EVs from the Bavarian

 i1 And i2 Could Be The Most Affordable Electric BMWs

 BMW i1 will launch first, mostly by November 2027, as a 2028 car.
 It is currently being developed under the code name NB0.
 Though there is no confirmation on it yet, the i1 could be a small hatchback, much like the current 1 series.
 It is known to continue in production till 2035.

 BMW i2 could take the form of a coupe, sedan and/or active tourer hatchback.
 Codenamed NB8, the EV will go into production in July 2028 and will remain on sale till July 2035, thus recording a shorter lifecycle than the i1.'

-Both the i1 and i2 will be built on a version of BMW's new-age Neue Klasse architecture.
-This flexible, high-voltage architecture will debut in 2025 and will support single, dual and quad motor setups.
-The i1 and i2 would however, have this is a toned down form, with a single motor most likely powering the front wheels.
+Both the i1 and i2 will be built on a version of BMW’s new-age Neue Klasse architecture.
+This flexible, high-voltage architecture will debut in 2025 and will support single, dual and quad-motor setups.
+The i1 and i2 would, however, have this in a toned-down form, with a single motor most likely powering the front wheels.
 These could become the most affordable EVs from the manufacturer, sitting at the nearer end of its portfolio.
-According to the insider remarks, BMW will have electric versions of their entire present day portfolio in the time ahead.
+According to the insider remarks, BMW will have electric versions of their entire present-day portfolio in the time ahead.

 Read more BMW articles from us?